If you have a website, it goes without saying that you want people to come and visit it.

 Scientists won’t just suddenly come and find you, you need to provide valuable content in the right places.
 One of the successful strategies that you can use to do this, is content marketing.

 By producing high quality information such as blog posts, webinars, whitepapers, etc, you are likely to produce content that is useful to scientists.
-Producing high quality content in conjunction with knowledge of life science SEO will considerably increase your chances of being found online.
+Content creation in conjunction with knowledge of life science SEO will considerably increase your chances of being found online.

 Don’t just wait for visitors to come through search engines however; if you have social media accounts, make sure to share content on your own account as well as public and private groups or pages.